-Specificity and Sensitivity of SARS-CoV-2 antibody tests.
+Specificity and Sensitivity of SARS-CoV-2 Antibody Tests

-To establish a threshold for positivity, we measured antibodies to the RBD protein of SARS-CoV-2 using a luciferase immunoprecipitation system (LIPS) in samples collected from 3221 children (1562 girls, 48.5%; median age, 3.0, interquartile range [IQR], 2.1-4.2 years) enrolled in the Bavarian Fr1da study between August 2019 and December 2019 before the start of the CoViD-19 pandemic in Germany (Figure 1, Table S1).
+To establish a threshold for positivity, we measured antibodies to the RBD protein of SARS-CoV-2 using a luciferase immunoprecipitation system (LIPS) in samples collected from 3,221 children (1,562 girls, 48.5%; median age, 3.0, interquartile range [IQR], 2.1-4.2 years) enrolled in the Bavarian Fr1da study between August 2019 and December 2019 before the start of the coronavirus disease 2019 (COVID-19) pandemic in Germany (Figure 1; Table S1).
 The distribution of antibody titer ranged from 0.0 to 5.7 arbitrary units (AU) calculated from a calibration curve (Figure S1A).
-The logarithmic mean was 0.0 AU and the logarithmic mean plus 5 standard deviations (SD) was 0.9 AU.
-A total of 22 of 3221 (0.68%; specificity, 99.32%) children had values >0.9 AU (Figure 2A).
-In comparison, 74 of 75 (98.67% sensitivity) individuals with either an active virus positive infection or who were previously virus positive (virus-positive cohort) had values >0.9 AU, ranging from 1.3 to 600 AU.
+The logarithmic mean was 0.0 AU and the logarithmic mean plus 5 standard deviations (SDs) was 0.9 AU.
+A total of 22 of 3,221 (0.68%; specificity, 99.32%) children had values >0.9 AU (Figure 2A).
+In comparison, 74 of 75 (98.67% sensitivity) individuals with either an active virus-positive infection or who were previously virus positive (virus-positive cohort) had values >0.9 AU, ranging from 1.3 to 600 AU.
 Values >6 AU were only found in the virus-positive cohort (62/75 cases), but there was an overlap between virus-positive cases and controls for values between 0.9 and 6 AU.

 We reasoned that people who were exposed to the virus were more likely to have antibodies to other SARS-CoV-2 antigens.
 Therefore, we tested samples with RBD antibody titers >0.9 AU for antibodies against the SARS-CoV-2 nucleocapsid protein (Figure 2B).
-None of the 22 children with RBD antibodies >0.9 AU and 73 of 75 of the virus positive cases had anti-nucleocapsid antibodies.
-Therefore, we defined anti-SARS-CoV-2 positivity as RBD antibody titer of >0.9 AU and positive for anti-nucleocapsid antibodies.
+None of the 22 children with RBD antibodies >0.9 AU and 73 of 75 of the virus-positive cases had anti-nucleocapsid antibodies.
+Therefore, we defined anti-nucleocapsid antibodies.
+Therefore, we defined anti-nucleocapsid antibodies.
+Therefore, we defined anti-nucleocapsid antibodies.
 To validate this definition, we tested a further 666 samples collected from children in April or May 2019 (Figure 2A).
 Of these, four (0.60%) had RBD antibody titers >0.9 AU and none of these four had anti-nucleocapsid antibodies.
-Therefore, we observed positivity for antibodies to SARS-CoV-2 in 0 of 3887 children sampled prior to January 2020 (100% specificity) and in 73 of 75 virus positive individuals (97.3% sensitivity).
+Therefore, we observed positivity for antibodies to SARS-CoV-2 in 0 of 3,887 children sampled prior to January 2020 (100% specificity) and in 73 of 75 virus-positive individuals (97.3% sensitivity).

-To provide further confidence in the definition of antibody positive status, competition of binding to the nanoluciferase-tagged SARS-CoV-2 RBD with purified RBD protein was performed in samples with
+To provide further confidence in the definition of antibody-positive status, competition of binding to the nanoluciferase-tagged SARS-CoV-2 RBD with purified RBD protein was performed in samples with RBD antibody titers >0.9 AU (Figures 2C and S1B).
+Binding was inhibited by >50% in 72 of 73 dual-positive samples and in 7 of 20 samples positive for just RBD antibodies (p < 0.0001).
+To determine whether